turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 * Plan for how to discuss strengths and working preferences
 * Analyze opportunities for professional growth

+After you complete this lesson, you'll synthesize your learning in this [Exit ticket](https://forms.gle/G4XqcvLoZCQUXhvX6).

 ### Prior to the Lesson
 * Log back into [Pairin](https://auth.pairin.com/auth/signin?continue=https://app.pairin.com) to access your Pairin results
 * Download and save your results as a PDF to have your results more handy